 “‘Do you hear?’
 Mr. Rajavi asked as he addressed himself to the Hezbollahi.
 ‘We are neither Communists nor pro-Soviets as you claim.
 We are fighting for the total freedom and independence of Iran….Freedom is not granted,’ he cried as the crowd rose shouting to its feet.
 ‘It is won.
 A gift of the Lord, it is as indispensable as oxygen.’”3

-Members of the audience were attacked as they left the stadium, leaving hundreds injured and five killed.
-Le Monde said “Shots were fired from nearby roofs and bodies lay on the sidewalks.
+Members of the audience were attacked upon departure from the stadium, leaving hundreds injured and five killed.
+Le Monde wrote that “[s]hots were fired from nearby roofs and bodies lay on the sidewalks.
 Young men with bloodied faces were running in all directions.”4

-With each passing day, the PMOI gained strength while Khomeini’s support drained away.
-The Ayatollah openly considered the possibility of defeat, stating on June 17, “Never have I so much feared seeing the Islamic Revolution end in failure.”5
+The MEK gained strength with each passing day as Khomeini’s support drained away.
+The Ayatollah openly considered the possibility of defeat, stating on June 17, “Never have I so much feared to see the Islamic Revolution end in failure.”5

-On July 25, Khomeini lashed out at the Mojahedin in a radio broadcast, declaring the resistance organization to be the “main enemy.”
-Khomeini said “Our enemy is neither the United States, nor the Soviet Union, nor Kurdistan, but sitting right here in Tehran under our nose.”
+On July 25, Khomeini declared the Mojahedin to be the “main enemy.” in a radio broadcast.
+Khomeini said, “Our enemy is neither the United States, nor the Soviet Union, nor Kurdistan, but sitting right here in Tehran under our nose.”
 The Ayatollah continued:

-Khomeini’s speech was interpreted by the Hezbollah and Revolutionary Guards as a green light to destroy the pro-democracy organization.
-To avoid the further “shedding of innocent blood,” the PMOI closed down 30 additional offices across Iran.7 Weeks later, the mullahs announced a ban on all political demonstrations.
+Hezbollah and the Revolutionary Guards saw Khomeini’s speech as de facto permission to destroy the pro-democracy MEK.
+To avoid further “shedding of innocent blood,” the MEK closed down 30 additional offices across Iran.7 The mullahs announced a ban on all political demonstrations a few weeks later.